justin-hale/moonfall-recaps/content/sessions/session-21.md

 This session serves as both a breather episode with heartwarming community problem-solving and a significant plot advancement revealing the broader cosmic threats the party faces.
 The multiple portals opening at the end provides a framework for future adventures and potential guest DM opportunities.

-The successful completion of both the social challenges and combat encounters demonstrates the party's growing effectiveness as a team, while Saul's comments about needing more training before "saving the world" foreshadow larger conflicts ahead.
+The successful completion of both the social challenges and combat encounters demonstrates the party's growing effectiveness as a team, while Sol's comments about needing more training before "saving the world" foreshadow larger conflicts ahead.

 ## Notable Quotes and Moments